ignasi-p/LetaGrop/README.md

 into **Fortran 90**.
 A list of publications describing LetaGrop is given at the end of this document.
 The references published in _Arkiv för Kemi_, which are practically impossible to get, are included in this site as PDF-files.
-Instructions are also given here on how to download the [`MinGW64`](https://www.mingw-w64.org/) compiler, how to create the LetaGrop Windows binaries, how to test them and how to run LetaGrop.
+Instructions are also given here on how to download the Fortran compiler from [`MinGW64`](https://www.mingw-w64.org/), how to create the LetaGrop Windows binaries, how to test them and how to run LetaGrop.

 ### The LetaGrop family of programs